JPPM-KTH/ARAMiS/README.md

 ### Examples
 2 examples are supplied:
 * `example_1.m`: the absorption coefficient of an anisotropic melamine (poroelastic) layer at normal incidence.
 The material rotations are explained in the bibliography.
+Both the absorption coefficient and the dissipated power by structural means are plotted.
-* `example_2`: the transmisison loss of a multilayered system comprised of two aluminum sheets with a poroelastic core and an airgap.
+* `example_2`: the transmisison loss of a multilayered system comprised of two aluminum sheets with an isotropic poroelastic core and an airgap, excited by a plane wave at a 42 deg. incidence.
+The sound transmission loss of the structure is plotted, as well as the total kinetic power in the poroelastic layer.

+## Known problems
+* The calculation of powers returns both positive and negative values.
+This will be corrected in a future update.
+* The calculation of the powers and energies in fluid layers returns numerial stabilities and the the values are close to zero.

 # Acknowlegments
 The following people contributed in no small matter to the development of the code ARAMiS.
 Their contribution is highly acknowledged.